ppwatchic/JobHunting/TreeQA.md

 In a complete binary tree, all level except possible the last level is completely filled, and all nodes in the last level are as far left as possible.
 Pros: a complete binary tree can be efficiently represent by array.

+**Q: what is preorder search, post order search, and Inorder search?**

+**A:** PreOrder: visit each node before its children;

+PostOrder: visit each node after its children;

+InOrder(for binary tree only) visit left subtree, node, right subtree.